pantheon-systems/documentation/source/content/guides/sso/04-shibboleth-sso.md

 ---
 title: Single Sign-on with Pantheon
 subtitle: Use SimpleSAMLphp with Shibboleth SSO
-description: Using SimpleSAMLphp to configure a single sign-on system for your Drupal or WordPress site.
+description: Configure a single sign-on system for your Drupal or WordPress site with SimpleSAMLphp.
 tags: [security, sso, users]
 contributors: [kyletaylored]
 contenttype: [guide]